SimGamerJen/FS25_CropControlOverride/README.md

 ---

-## Current beta highlights
+## Release highlights

-Version `2.0.0-beta.2` includes a major validation and cleanup workflow update.
+Version `2.0.0` promotes the beta workflow to the stable release and includes the major validation and cleanup workflow update introduced during beta testing.

 Key features: